Fulbright U.S. Student Program

 If you have a question about any of these items (What goes into a Statement of Grant Purpose?
 Do I need official or unofficial transcripts?
 How do I select my recommenders?), start by reviewing the thorough descriptions on the website.
 If you still have questions, ask NCA.

 - Carefully review NCA’s Fulbright Application Checklist.

-- Confirm your intent to apply with NCA by no later than August 4, 2021 (earlier is better).
+- Confirm your intent to apply with NCA by no later than Early August 2022 (earlier is better).

-- Campus interviews take place the week of September 6, 2021.
+- Campus interviews take place the week of Early September 2022.

 - Fulbright offers some excellent webinars every application season.
 We suggest that you attend one that is relevant to your award type.

 - NCA hosts a Fellowships Learning Series as well as writing workshops throughout the spring and fall.
 Watch for the Fulbright sessions in the spring and attend those.
 Access the recordings of the most recent Fulbright Week sessions.